 - Lower interest rates.
-If you’re currently paying 22% in APR, it can be a huge cost savings over time to transfer your balance to a card that charges even a small percentage less in fees can help cut costs substantially.
+If you’re currently paying 22% in APR, transferring your balance to a card that charges even a tiny percentage less in fees can help cut costs substantially.

 - Added convenience.
-It’s not uncommon for businesses to have multiple credit cards with multiple companies.
-Consolidating into just one or two cards can help you more easily track payments and save on fees.
+If you have multiple credit cards with different providers, consolidating them into just one or two cards can help you more easily track payments and save on fees.

 - Lower credit utilization.
-Increasing the amount of credit available to you through a business credit card balance transfer can improve your credit score.
+Increasing your amount of available credit through a balance transfer can help build your credit score.

 - Balance transfer fees.
-While some credit card companies offer free balance transfers, others may charge between 3-5%.
+While some credit card companies offer free balance transfers, others can charge between 3–5%.

 - Reduced average account age.
-A long credit history can have a positive impact on your credit score.
-Reducing it through a business credit card business transfer could reduce your credit score.
+A long credit history will reflect positively on your credit score.
+Reducing it through a balance transfer could have a negative impact.

-At Ramp, we are here to help businesses simplify spending while maximizing savings.
-Our Visa charge card comes equipped with integrated finance automation software.
-This built-in spend management platform saves you time and money through expense management, accounting automation and reporting, and AI-powered savings insights.
+At Ramp, we're here to help businesses simplify spending while maximizing savings.
+Our Visa charge cards come with built-in spend management software to save you time and money through expense management, accounting automation and reporting, as well as AI-powered savings insights.

-Our business budgeting software gives companies of all ages control over their finances so they can focus on what really matters—growing their business.
+Our business budgeting software gives you control over your finances so you can focus on what really matters—growing your business.